How gig leads work

 Even if the client didn't include you in a favorites list, it's also possible that the event planner has or plans to reach out to several other people.
-Or they may have GigSalad send their request to more acts (see below).
+Or they may have GigSalad send their request to more vendors (see below).
 It's good to keep this in mind and be sure to respond as quickly as possible.

 Leads from GigSalad

 Secondary leads are sent to you directly from GigSalad, rather than the event planner.
 GigSalad only distributes leads when the event planner requests it.
 They do this one of 2 ways:

 Instead of contacting vendors directly, the event planner may choose to skip the search and send a general quote request.
 This means they will submit all of their event information and what category they are looking for, and GigSalad will send their request to the most appropriate vendors for them.

 When an event planner contacts someone directly, they will be asked if they'd like to get quotes from similar GigSalad professionals.

 One option will always be selected by default, which is determined by your level of membership and/or your booking activity.
 For free members and any paid member who hasn't booked a gig through the GigSalad platform in the last 60 days, the "Yes, up to 5 additional quotes" will be selected by default.
 For paid members who have booked at least 1 gig in the last 60 days, "Not at this time" will be selected by default.
 Regardless of what is selected by default, the event planner can change it to the option that's best for them.